uvarc/rc-learning/content/courses/python-introduction/operators.md

 num_2=14
 {{< /code-snippet >}}

 Type the following lines one at a time and examine the results.
 In JupyterLab each line must be in its own cell.
-In the Spyer interpreter pane it will evaluate each line when you go to the next one.
+In the Spyder interpreter pane it will evaluate each line when you go to the next one.

 ```python
 x